This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Scales and Body Texture

-- The belly scales are wide and flat for efficient movement
+- Wide belly scales provide traction for movement

 Frequently Asked Questions (FAQs)